 - develop links between the companies working in this area

-- achieve energy efficiency
+- achieve energy efficiency.

-The seven synergies that are now being successfully implemented have contributed to:
+The successfully implemented synergies have contributed to:

 - 100% responsible purchases for office supplies

-The advice that can be drawn from this experience is undoubtedly always to make sure that businesses remain at the centre of the system since they are the real actors for its success.
-It is important to speak their language and integrate their predominantly economic issues without underestimating the ethical commitment that some leaders may hold, both in the beginning and throughout the process.
+The advice is undoubtedly always to make sure that businesses remain at the centre of the system since they are the real actors for its success.
+It is important to speak their language and integrate their predominantly economic issues.
+Companies must also be rapidly integrated into the governance of the project and its financing in a spirit of public-private partnership.